duplxey/postgres-post/README.md

 Take a quick look at them, since we'll use them when building the frontend.

-Next, add the following additional fields to the `Expense` class:
+Next, add the following fields to the `Expense` class:

 ```
 +-----------+-------------+--------------------+----------+